izolate/yesql/README.md

 Consider it a thin client over, or a drop-in replacement for, the standard library package `database/sql`.

 ### Features
-* Same API as the standard library
+* Leans on standard lib, keeping the same API
 * Named arguments support
 * Templates for query building (cached, thread safe)
 * Query logs (TODO)